gwizard/gwizard/gwizard-services/README.md

 # GWizard Services

+Put simply, a "service" is some program logic that starts up in a separate thread.
+Because of this, services are started and stopped in parallel.

-Dynamically loads Guava Services and starts them with Guava ServiceManager.
+GWizard Services dynamically loads Guava Services and starts them with Guava ServiceManager.

-This allows you to implement Services which handle their own application startup/shutdown processing.
-In addition, other GWizard modules use this facility to run web servers, metrics servers, etc.
+Other GWizard modules use this facility to run web servers, metrics servers, etc but you can also use it directly to implement Services which handle their own startup/shutdown processing and execution strategies.

 See https://code.google.com/p/guava-libraries/wiki/ServiceExplained